rohitsaluja22/StreetOCRCorrect/README.md

 	e.
 Press exit button at the last frame with visible and readable license plate.
 	f.
 Verify/edit the best suggestion out of the 5 (or less) suggestions shown and click Submit button to the right of the suggestion that you choose.
+3. Click Next Video or Ctrl+N to load the next video in UI.
-3. You can fast forward the video playback speed using the slider above.
+4. You can fast forward the video playback speed using the slider above.
-4. You can pause/play the video by clicking on the video frame or use Ctrl+Z. You can do that to pause and annotate when fast forwarding.
+5. You can pause/play the video by clicking on the video frame or use Ctrl+Z. You can do that to pause and annotate when fast forwarding.
 	Click once: Video will be paused
 	Click again: Video will resume
-5. You can rewind a video by 5, 10 or 15 seconds at a time.
+6. You can rewind a video by 5, 10 or 15 seconds at a time.
 	NOTE: if you rewind a video to the point where a previously annotated car is ENTERING the frame, you will have to annotate such cars again from that point.
-6. To skip/reset a submission after clicking start and end frames, submit an empty annotation.
+7. To skip/reset a submission after clicking start and end frames, submit an empty annotation.
 The system will ignore and reset buttons.
-7. To override start position again on an already green button, click on the button again to register an update before clicking.
+8. To override start position again on an already green button, click on the button again to register an update before clicking.
-8. Video will start after the last annotated vehicle from the logs.
+9. Video will start after the last annotated vehicle from the logs.
-9. Keep code and .cfg file both, in same folder
+10. Keep code and .cfg file both, in same folder
-10. Do not delete or modify the log files that are generated.
+11. Do not delete or modify the log files that are generated.